Contribute code

 Translation

-ESLint is setup to automatically sort imports in four import groups, each of them sorted in alphabetical order :
+ESLint is setup to automatically sort imports in four import groups, each of them separated by an empty line and sorted in alphabetical order :

 - React